ndlib/guard-honeycomb-solr/README.md

 ## Installation

-Please make sure to have [Guard][guard] installed before continuing.
+Please make sure to have [Guard](https://github.com/guard/guard) installed before continuing.

 Add it to your Gemfile